Ninja-Squad/ngx-valdemort/README.md

 </form>
 ```

-ngx-valmes allows writing the above form in a simpler,
+ngx-valdemort allows writing the above form in a simpler,
 cleaner way by using the `ValidationErrorsComponent`:

 ```html